Tsert.Com

 Semantic networks (knowledge bases) and Natural Language Processing (NLP) based heuristics are used to weigh the word tokens, that were extracted from the source text, in order to build a network of semantically linked words giving the user some notion about the content of the text.

-The relevance of our approach in building Web Search Engines is also discussed.
+The relevance of our approach in building search and language deciphering engines is also discussed.

 Article Abstract